AGnias47/cis-5526-project/ReadMe.md

 * `--test`.
 Test the saved model.
 Train must be run first.
 Add `-d` or `--directors` to test the model trained with directors data.
 * `-s` or `--sample`.
 Generate a list of movies with predicted vs. actual ratings on the model with directors data.

+## last spot

+batched training seemed to work but results are skeptical, confirm we're actually iterating over everything. may have to flatten the test pred check.